mechyai/RL-BCA/README.md

  ***Note*** *: If you wish to use callback functions just for <ins>defualt data collection</ins> pass `None` as the actuation function.
 If you wish to use the callback functions for custom data collection and/or other actions other than any <ins>actuation/control</ins> at a specific calling point, implement an actuation function that returns `None` as the actuation dict.*

-Also, if there is a need to <ins>update</ins> specific EMS metrics at a certain calling point separately from the rest (all EMS ToCs), you can use the method below *within an actuation function* to update specific EMS metrics.
-However, this does not also exclude them from the `state_update` that updates ALL EMS metrics.
+Also, if there is a need to <ins>update</ins> specific EMS metrics at a certain calling point separately from the rest (all EMS ToCs), you can use the method below within an actuation function to update specific EMS metrics.
+However, this <ins>does not also exclude them</ins> from the `state_update` that updates ALL EMS metrics.

 ```python
 BcaEnv.update_ems_data(ems_metric_list: list, return_data: bool) -> list